hamlet-io/executor-cookiecutter/products/django-cookiecutter/{{cookiecutter.product_name}}/README.md

 ### CMDB Changes

-These steps should be completed once you have deployed the baseline and cmk components for your environment using CodeOnTap
+These steps should be completed once you have deployed the baseline and cmk components for your environment using Hamlet

 - [ ] Generate and encrypt `DJANGO_SECRET_KEY` in credentials.json in `infrastructure/operations/{{cookiecutter.environment_name}}/{{cookiecutter.segment_name}}/application-app-www/credentials.json`
 - [ ] Generate and encrypt `CELERY_FLOWER_PASSWORD` in `infrastructure/operations/{{cookiecutter.environment_name}}/{{cookiecutter.segment_name}}/www-v1-flower/credentials.json`